Branded content disclaimer

 Unlock paid for the creation and placement of the content on this page.
 It does not necessarily reflect the editorial views of Bankrate or any of its affiliated entities.
 Read more about .

 If you’re looking to pay off debt, you’re not alone.
-According to Experian, Americans were carrying over $756 billion of unpaid credit card debt in 2020.
-Meanwhile, Experian’s newest data indicates that the average credit card debt is around $5,525 per person.
+According to Experian, credit card debt is up 16.3 percent nationally from Q2 of last year.
+However, Experian’s newest data indicates that the average credit card debt is around $5,525 per person.
 Suffice it to say, a lot of people are searching for debt relief options.

 Most methods of paying off debt require you to pay interest, which means that you could end up spending a lot of extra money as you work toward a debt-free life.
 While 0 percent intro APR balance transfer credit cards give you the opportunity to pay down your credit card balances before they start accruing interest, many consumers are carrying too much debt to complete the payments before the interest kicks in.